ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

     - HSL color model for lRGB and sRGB color spaces.
     - CIELab color space (with Lab and Lch color models).
-    - CIELuv color space (with Luv and Lch color models).
+    - CIELuv color space (with Luv, Lch and Lsh color models).
-    - Operations on HSL and HSV hue.